browserstack/browserstack-runner/README.md

  * `browsers`: A list of browsers on which tests are to be run.
 Find a [list of all supported browsers and platforms on browerstack.com](https://www.browserstack.com/list-of-browsers-and-platforms?product=js_testing).
  * `build`: A string to identify your test run in Browserstack.
 In `TRAVIS` setup `TRAVIS_COMMIT` will be the default identifier.
  * `proxy`: Specify a proxy to use for the local tunnel.
 Object with `host`, `port`, `username` and `password` properties.
+ * `exit_with_fail`: If set to true the cli process will exit with fail if any of the tests failed.
+Useful for automatic build systems.

 A sample configuration file: